 The Janet L. Andersen Excellence in Teaching Award is presented to faculty members who have been teaching at Hope for at least seven years and who have demonstrated recognizable excellence in specific activities or aspects of teaching.
 The award is named in memory of Dr. Janet Andersen, a professor of mathematics at Hope who died of injuries sustained in an automobile accident on Thursday, Nov.
 24, 2005.

-The Ruth and John Reed Faculty Achievement Award recognizes members of the Hope faculty who are superior teachers and have also contributed significantly in some other area of professional life.
+The Ruth and John Reed Faculty Achievement Award recognizes members of the Hope faculty who are superior teachers who also contribute significantly in some other area of professional life, examples including as a research scholar, a guide in student activities, an administrator or a representative of the college in the community.
 The award was established in memory of Dr. Ruth Yzenbaard Reed, a 1965 Hope graduate who was associate dean of Macomb Community College.
 Reed died in August 1999 at age 55.

 The Motoichiro Oghimi Global Courage Award is presented to individuals who exhibit the intercultural courage exemplified by Motoichiro Oghimi, a member of the college’s Class of 1879 who came from Japan as one of Hope’s first international students.
 It is given to faculty or academic staff members who exemplify deep engagement with the part of the college’s mission that calls for preparing students for leadership and service in a global society; bold risk-taking in creating new ways and opportunities to help students engage with other people, places and cultures; and engagement in global initiatives that go above and beyond their normal responsibilities.

 The Excellence in Advising Award celebrates the investment and dedication that advisors devote to their advisees.
-Considerations include the recipient’s work helping student self-understanding of strengths, interests, and the exploration of academic and professional goals; academic planning including class registration, monitoring academic requirements and encouraging well-informed decision making; and seeing the big picture and providing a context for learning through encouraging student engagement, helping students identify the logic and relationships of the curriculum, and offering personal feedback and advice.
+Considerations include the recipient’s work helping student self-understanding of strengths, interests, and the exploration of academic and professional goals; academic planning including class registration, monitoring academic requirements and encouraging well-informed decision making; and seeing the big picture, offering personal feedback and advice.